rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 >**Example:**
 ><CITE>The date of distribution is printed above the distributor’s name on title page</CITE>

-<a name="5.285.31.4">5.285.31.4</a> **Information covered by labels, etc.** Always make a Note on distribution statement if any of the original details relating to the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) are covered by a label, stamp, overprint, or other means showing later information and the original details are visible or otherwise available (see [5.25.31.1](/DCRMR/ppdm/Distribution-statement/#5.25.31.1)).
+<a name="5.285.31.4">5.285.31.4</a> **Information covered by labels, etc.** Always make a Note on distribution statement if any of the original details relating to the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) are covered by a label, stamp, overprint, or other means showing later information (e.g., burnished out, scored through) and the original details are visible or otherwise available (see [5.25.31.1](/DCRMR/ppdm/Distribution-statement/#5.25.31.1)).

 ## 5.285.32 Place of distribution notes

-<a name="5.285.32.1">5.285.32.1</a> **Places of distribution in multipart monographs**.
+<a name="5.285.32.1">5.285.32.1</a> **Places of distribution in multiple unit resources**.
 If the manifestation is issued in more than one physical part and the place of distribution changes in the course of publication, always record the place named in the later part(s) in a Note on distribution statement (see [Place of distribution, 5.26.34.1](/DCRMR/ppdm/Place-of-distribution/#5.26.34.1)).

 <a name="5.285.32.2">5.285.32.2</a> **Fictitious or incorrect places**.
 Always make a Note on distribution statement if the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) appearing on the manifestation is known to be fictitious or incorrect (see [5.26.36.1](/DCRMR/ppdm/Place-of-distribution/#5.26.36.1)).